 International Networking: Broaden your international professional connections, paving the way for future career opportunities.

-How to find an internship in Australia?
+How to Find & Land an Internship in Australia?

 Prepare your applications well

-Your Resume and Cover letter
+Resume and Cover letter

 Make sure you personalize your cover letter for each company.
 It is better to send out a few job applications of high-quality instead of applying for a number of jobs without showing interest in the company.
 Finally, keep in mind that Australian companies generally place a higher value on professional experiences than on degrees.
 So if you have experiences and professional achievements (for example, increased turnover by 10%) to show, focus on these.

-If your CV gets attention, then comes the interview stage!
 Even if you are on the other side of the world, your future employer will want to meet you to talk face to face.
 Most often, a video interview will be arranged to discuss a little more about you, your expectations, your availability, etc. Before any interview, remember to find out about the company, its past and its future.
-Prepare sample answers to the questions you will probably be asked:
+Prepare sample answers to the questions you will probably be asked: Why this company, this position?
+Why Australia?

 Be smiling, presentable and positive!
 Australians base their choices a lot on the personality of the candidates!
 Also consider asking questions to show your interest and that you have done some research.
-Work on your English (series, films in English, online courses, etc.).

-Finally, consider jet lag and make yourself available early in the morning or late at night to match Australian office hours.
+⏰ Consider jet lag and make yourself available early in the morning or late at night to match Australian office hours.

-If until now you haven’t had a LinkedIn account, now is the time for you to create a profile.
 LinkedIn has become a professional social network that is widely used in the recruitment process of many companies around the world.
 It is a fantastic platform on which you find many internship advertisements in different countries.

 You can download the mobile app “LinkedIn Ads”, which is easy to use on a regular basis.
-Some LinkedIn job ads don’t even ask for a cover letter, which is a real time-saver, as are the “Apply Now” or “Quick Apply” buttons on some sites.

 In general, use the language and the Google domain name specific to the country you want to do an internship in.

-Job Search Platforms
+Job Search platforms

 Some websites offer job and internship listings, so make sure to check them during your search.
-Among them are:”
+Among them are:

-• Student Internships Australia connect students with diverse internship opportunities across the country.
+- Student Internships Australia connect students with diverse internship opportunities across the country.

-• Career Jet offers an extensive selection of job listings from various sources, simplifying the job search process
+- Career Jet offers an extensive selection of job listings from various sources, simplifying the job search process

-• Seek is a platform featuring job and internship opportunities across various sectors.
+- Seek is a platform featuring job and internship opportunities across various sectors.

-• Gumtree is often used for job searches in Australia due to its diverse range of job listings across various industries and locations.
+- Gumtree is often used for job searches in Australia due to its diverse range of job listings across various industries and locations.

-• My Australian Job posts internship and job offers online.
+- My Australian Job posts internship and job offers online.

-• CareerOne also offers numerous job opportunities throughout Australia.
+- CareerOne also offers numerous job opportunities throughout Australia.

 Websites of companies that interest you